mc-sdn/MOCS/README.md

 ### Running the model checking

 Use the command line version of the verifier: `verifyta`.
-It takes as input (1) an instantiation of the SDN transition system, i.e. a dataplane topology and a controller program, (xml file) and (2) an invariant property (file por.q).<br/>
+It takes as input (1) an instantiation of the SDN transition system, i.e. a dataplane topology and a controller program (xml file) and (2) an invariant property (file por.q).<br/>
-The network setups (data plane instantiations) used to evaluate MOCS are depicted in topo1.pdf for the MAC learning application and topo2.pdf for the stateful firewall.
-The topology setups for the stateless firewall follow the pattern of those with two switches in topo1.pdf.

 ### Example